mblackstock/node-red/README.md

-# WoT-Flow: a distributed Node-RED
+# Distributed Node-RED

 Node-RED is a visual tool for wiring the Internet of Things.
-WoT-Flow extends Node-RED to support flows that can be distributed between devices in a simple way.
+The Distributed Node-RED (DNR) project extends Node-RED to support flows that can be distributed between devices.
 This code is work in progress.

-It adds the following functionality:
+DNR adds the following functionality to Node-RED:

-* settings to specify the devices participating in a flow, e.g. server, desktop, raspberry-pi
-* settings to specify the local device id
+* settings to specify the devices participating in a flow, e.g. server, desktop, raspberry-pi, and the local device id.
-* a way of associating nodes with a device visually
+* a way of associating nodes with a device visually using a *device box* tool.
 * mechanism for downloading the distributed flow from a 'master' device such as a cloud server.
-* during the parsing and configuration process, replace wires to nodes on other devices with connection to an MQTT server.
+* during the flow parsing process, replaces wires between nodes on other devices with connection to an MQTT server transparently.

-For more information, see our [presentation](http://www.slideshare.net/MichaelBlackstock/wo-t-2014-blackstock-2) at WoT 2014.
+For more information on our initial ideas, see my [presentation](http://www.slideshare.net/MichaelBlackstock/wo-t-2014-blackstock-2) and assocated [paper](http://www.webofthings.org/wp-content/uploads/2009/07/wot20140_submission_1.pdf) presented at the [Web of Things 2014 workshop](http://www.webofthings.org/events/wot/).
 Watch this space for more information on how to configure and run the system.

-In the meantime, feel free to contact mike at sensetecnic.com for more info.
+In the meantime, feel free to contact me [@mblackstock](http://twitter.com/mblackstock) for more info.

-(The rest of this documentation is from the Node-RED README.)

 ## Quick Start

+Installing on an individual device (laptop, server, raspberry-pi) is the same as standard Node-RED.

-Check out [INSTALL](INSTALL.md) for full instructions on getting started.
+Check out [INSTALL](INSTALL.md) for full instructions on getting started with Node-RED

 1. git clone
 2. cd node-red